dfguerrerom/mgci-docs/docs/source/qgis_custom_models.rst

 **Input parameters**

-- **Select country**: Select country to process from the dropdown list.

-- **CSV_containing_UN_country_codes**: Set the path to the csv file containing UN country codes (downloaded from the GitHub repository).

-- **Enter year of landcover year 1**: Enter the year of the LULC data used for year 1.

-- **Enter year of landcover year 2**: Enter the year of the LULC data used for year 2.

-- **Select folder for outputs**: Select an output folder to store your outputs.
-The output folder should already exist.
-Make sure the folder name does not have any spaces.

-- **Input: LULC year 1**: Set the path to your LULC data for year 1.

-- **Input: LULC year 2**: Set the path to your LULC data for year 2.
+Follow the instructions in the right-hand panel of the tool interface (see screengrab above)

 **Click Run.**

-Repeat the above step for the next reporting period i.e., using 2015 landcover (year 1) and 2018 landcover (year 2).
+You can run subsequent years by then clicking  **Change parameters** and change the landcover period and datasets to the next reporting period e.g., using 2015 landcover (year 1) and 2018 landcover (year 2). **Click Run.** Repeat this until you have run all the periods you wish to run.

-When using the default UN-SEEA land cover legend, this means that a value of 2001 means a land cover class 2 in year 1 and a land cover class 1 in year 2.
+*When using the default UN-SEEA land cover legend, this means that a value of 2001 means a land cover class 2 in year 1 and a land cover class 1 in year 2.
 A value of 10010 would mean a land cover class 10 in year 1 and a land cover class 10 in year 2.
 In other words, year 1 is represented by the first digit for values 1 to 9, and by the first 2 digits for land cover class 10.
-Year 2, on the other hand, is represented by the right hand digit (for values 1-9) and the right hand 2 digits for value 10.
+Year 2, on the other hand, is represented by the right hand digit (for values 1-9) and the right hand 2 digits for value 10.*

+By default the raster will appear with a graded colour ramp.
+This can be changed by right-clicking on the output dataset and selecting **properties>>Symbology** and changing the render type from Singleband gray to **Paletted/Unique values** , then clicking the **Classify** button.
+This will show all the unique combinations of landcover 1 and landcover 2 in the combined dataset.

 |SubB_B1_tool_results|